TOAST-DOCS/Data-Flow/en/node-config-guide.md

 * Node for uploading data to Object Storage in NHN Cloud.
 * When created using default settings without additional configuration, objects are output according to the following path format.
     * `/{bucket_name}/year={yyyy}/month={MM}/day={dd}/hour={HH}/part-{uuid}-{file_counter}`
-* JSON, LINE, and Parquet codecs are provided.
+* json, line, and parquet codecs are provided.

 <a id="sink-nhn-cloud-object-storage-property-description"></a>
 ### Property Description { #sink-nhn-cloud-object-storage-property-description }